kubernetes/enhancements/keps/sig-cli/2906-kustomize-function-catalog/README.md

 ### Risks and Mitigations

 This proposal introduces extension capabilities to Kustomize that may expose users to external content.
-As with `Composition`, it must be made clear to users that use of a `Catalog` may represent untrusted/unvalidated content and they should only use `Catalogs` that they trust.
+It must be made clear to users that use of a `Catalog` may represent untrusted/unvalidated content and they should only use `Catalogs` that they trust.
 When `Catalog` and other resources are stored as OCI artifacts, users can get extra assurance of content by using `digest` references.
 Additionally, the [cosign](https://github.com/sigstore/cosign) project could be used to provide signing and validation capabilities.
 The guidance around executing functions, as outlined in the [Composition](../2290-kustomize-plugin-composition/README.md) KEP remain applicable when combined with `Catalog` resources.

 ## Design Details